Comparing Open Source Database Options

 Overview:

 MySQL is one of the most widely used open source relational database management systems (RDBMS).
-Known for its reliability and ease of use, it powers many web applications, including WordPress, Facebook, and Twitter.
+Known for its reliability and ease of use, MySQL powers many web applications, including WordPress, Facebook, and Twitter.

 Key Features: